YURY-ZEVAKIN-Corp/KeyStone/TOAST_SERVICE_SUMMARY.md

 ## Overview

-I've successfully created a comprehensive toast service for showing messages, errors, and warnings to users in your React application.
+I've successfully created a comprehensive toast service for showing messages, errors, and warnings to users in your Keystone application.
 The implementation follows your coding standards and uses Material-UI components.

 ## Files Created